Parisa Barani is an award-winning Iranian American Canadian film director.

 Previously, her directorial debut ABLUTION screened at festivals worldwide, including: Mill Valley Film Festival, Palm Springs International ShortFest, and Diversity in Cannes Short Film Showcase.

-She is one the participants of 2019/2021 Universal Directors Initiative.
-Barani is the recipient of the 2016 Tribeca Film Institute Sloan Grant, as well as a grant from the Neda Nobari Foundation.
-She was shortlisted and semi-finalist for the 2017 Sundance Screenwriters Lab, 2019 Sony Pictures Television Diversity Program and 2020-2021 NBC Female Forward/Emerging Director program.
+Barani is also a participant of the 2019/2021 Universal Directors Initiative and a recipient of the 2016 Tribeca Film Institute Sloan Grant and a grant from the Neda Nobari Foundation.
+She has been shortlisted for the Sundance Screenwriters Lab, Sony Pictures’ Television Diversity Program, and the NBC Female Forward/Emerging Director program.

 In addition to filmmaking, Barani has curated and spoken on panels at SXSW and San Francisco State University and teaches at the Youth Cinema Project’s Latino Film Institute.
 She is a graduate of AFI’s Directing Workshop for Women and SITI’s Theatre Intensive Training at Skidmore College, where she was mentored by the legendary Anne Bogart.